 Because telephone communications are difficult, many people in the travel business have mobile phones.

 - Calling within Tanzania: The "0" in the regional code is used only for calls placed from other areas within the country.

-- Mobile Phones: Vodacom, Airtel Tanzania, Zantel and Tigo Tanzania are the main service providers in Tanzania.
-The best option is to bring your own mobile phone (if it's not locked to a particular network) or rent a phone and buy a SIM card on arrival.
+- Mobile Phones: Vodacom, Airtel Tanzania, and Zantel are the main service providers in Tanzania.
+The best option is to bring your own phone (if it's not locked to a particular network) or rent a phone and buy a SIM card on arrival.
 The starter packs for pay-as-you-go cell phones are very reasonable.
 You’ll have to buy credit for your phone, but this is easily done at shops or roadside vendors.